-- ANG 6705 Foundations of Applied Anthropology: Explores philosophical foundations of anthropology and offers integrated examination of selected topics, drawing from the subfields.
+- Required Courses - ANG 6705 Foundations of Applied Anthropology: Explores philosophical foundations of anthropology and offers integrated examination of selected topics, drawing from the subfields.
 To continue in the program, students are required to earn a minimum grade of B in this course (a B- is not acceptable).
 If the student does not successfully pass the course with a minimum grade of B, then the student will be asked to withdraw from the program or else will be dismissed.
 Offered annually in the Fall semester.
-If under extreme circumstances deemed acceptable by the instructor(s) an incomplete is assigned for the ANG 6705 course grade, a final passing grade of B or above must be reported to the registrar before the first day of classes in the Spring semester or the student will be dismissed from the program. - O ANG 5486 Quantitative Methods in Anthropology: Basic statistical analysis and use of statistical computing packages.
+If under extreme circumstances deemed acceptable by the instructor(s) an incomplete is assigned for the ANG 6705 course grade, a final passing grade of B or above must be reported to the registrar before the first day of classes in the Spring semester or the student will be dismissed from the program. - ANG 5486 Quantitative Methods in Anthropology: Basic statistical analysis and use of statistical computing packages.
 This course is an introduction to quantitative methods for the anthropologist covering both classical statistical approaches and exploratory data analysis, using computer with statistical software.
 All M.A. students are required to enroll in and satisfactorily complete this course.
 Offered annually. - ANG 6701 Contemporary Applied Anthropology: A critical survey of applied anthropology as practiced today in the major branches of anthropology, focusing on applied medical and cultural anthropology, and on an integrated approach to solving contemporary problems across the sub-disciplines.
+Offered Fall and Spring. - ANG 6766 Research Methods in Applied Anthropology: Research design, data collection, and data analysis for applied anthropologists.
 Offered Fall and Spring.

-- ANG 6766 Research Methods in Applied Anthropology: Research design, data collection, and data analysis for applied anthropologists.
-Offered Fall and Spring.
 Students may take the Globalization and Community Health Summer Field School in Costa Rica (6 credits) in lieu of ANG 6766.
-The additional three field school credits can be used as an anthropology elective - ANG 6469 Theory and Methods in Medical Anthropology: A survey of theory in medical anthropology, with a close examination of ideas on culture, political economy and inequality, critical theory, biocultural research, and applied work.

-- o Four additional graduate seminars in Anthropology (ANG prefix, numbered at the 5000, 6000, or 7000 level, worth at least 3 credit hours each).
-Elective courses should be chosen in consultation with the advisor.
-No more than three credits may be taken through Independent Study and/or Directed Readings.
-Elective courses are typically offered every two years. - One graduate-level course worth at least 3 credit hours in a department other than Anthropology, selected on the basis of the student's particular interests and in consultation with the advisor. - PLEASE NOTE: the Foundations of Medical Anthropology on-line course offered through the School of Sustainability is a service course intended for nonanthropology students and cannot count towards the Applied Anthropology degree. - Colloquium Presentation - All M.A. students are required to present at the annual colloquium as a condition of graduation. - Internship/Research and Thesis: - See the M.A.
+The additional three field school credits can be used as an anthropology elective - ANG 6469 Selected Topics in Medical Anthropology: A survey of theory in medical anthropology, with a close examination of ideas on culture, political economy and inequality, critical theory, biocultural research, and applied work. - Elective Courses - Three additional graduate courses in Anthropology. - o Elective courses should be chosen in consultation with the advisor. - No more than 3 credits may be taken through Independent Study and/or Directed Readings. - Colloquium Presentation - All M.A. students are required to present at the annual colloquium as a condition of graduation. - Internship/Research and Thesis: - See the M.A.
 Pathways section for more information (page 22) - Students must be enrolled in at least of 2 hours of ANG 6971 in the semester in which they graduate.